cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 Your next task is to run the pipeline on your data.
 However, rather than run the command directly from the command line, let's save it in a **shell script** -- for reproducibility and as a form of documenting our analysis.

-Using a text editor, create a shell script and save it in `scripts/01-run_viralrecon.sh`.
+- Using a text editor, create a shell script and save it in `scripts/01-run_viralrecon.sh`.
   You can either use the command-line text editor `nano` or use _Gedit_, which comes installed with Ubuntu.

-In this script, include the Nextflow command based on the command shown above, adjusting it to fit your input files and type of data.
+- In this script, include the `viralrecon` command based on the code shown above, adjusting it to fit your input files and type of data.
+- Activate the software environment to use Nextflow: `mamba activate nextflow`.
-Once your command is ready, save the script and run it from the command line using `bash scripts/01-run_viralrecon.sh`.
+- Save the script and run it from the command line using `bash scripts/01-run_viralrecon.sh`.

 If you need a reminder of how to work with shell scripts, revise the [Shell Scripts section](https://cambiotraining.github.io/unix-shell/materials/02-programming/01-scripts.html) of the accompanying Unix materials.